edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 Wrapping up
 ===========

-Now you have a fully functioning events API in FastAPI backed by EdgeDB.
+Now you have a fully functioning events API in FastAPI backed by Gel.
 If you want to see all the source code for the completed project, you'll find it in `our examples repo
 <https://github.com/edgedb/edgedb-examples/tree/main/fastapi-crud>`_.
 We also
-have a separate example that demonstrates how to integrate EdgeDB Auth with FastAPI in the same repo.
+have a separate example that demonstrates how to integrate Gel Auth with FastAPI in the same repo.
 Check it out
 `here <https://github.com/edgedb/edgedb-examples/tree/main/fastapi-crud-auth>`_.
 If you're stuck or if you just want to show off what you've built, come talk